nickvdw/image-to-voronoi/README.md

 ### Source Code

 It is also possible to run the application from the source code.
+Let us consider two possible ways how we can run this source code.

+### GitHub

 The source code is hosted on [GitHub](https://github.com/nickvdw/image-to-voronoi).
 We assume the user has installed version 2.17.1 of `git`, version 6.4.1 of `npm`, and version 8.16.0 of `node.js`.
 The user can then perform step 1-3 in a terminal to install the application and step 4 to run the application:

 ```bash
 1. git clone https://github.com/nickvdw/image-to-voronoi.git